 The Bernard J. Couillaud Prize

-The application period for the 5th annual Bernard J. Couillaud prize is now open
+The application period for the 6th annual Bernard J. Couillaud prize will be opening soon!

 Coherent, Inc. and Optica (formerly the OSA Foundation) have partnered to create the Bernard J. Couillaud Prize.
 The Prize provides the opportunity for an early-career professional (1-5 years post highest degree) to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.